-(C) "Consumer price index" means the statistic released by the United States department of labor, bureau of labor statistics.
-The rate of the index to be considered by the authority is the United States city average percent change for all urban consumers.
+(D) "Consumer price index" means the statistic released by the United States department of labor, bureau of labor statistics.

-(E) "Director" means the director of development of the state of Ohio.
+(E) "Director" means the director of development services agency of the state of Ohio.

 (F) "Disadvantaged person" means a resident of Ohio who meets at least one of the following criteria: